microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgReplyGroupConversationThreadPostInReplyTo.md

 	}
 }

-Invoke-MgReplyGroupThreadPost -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -BodyParameter $params
+Invoke-MgBetaReplyGroupThreadPost -GroupId $groupId -ConversationThreadId $conversationThreadId -PostId $postId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgReplyGroupConversationThreadPostInReplyTo Cmdlet.
+This example shows how to use the Invoke-MgBetaReplyGroupConversationThreadPostInReplyTo Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).